atebitftw/zart/README.md

 This project is a labor of love.
 I'll start with z-machine v3 and see where it goes...

-## Status - Playable/Unstable ##
+## Status - Playable for V3 Games ##
 Minizork is included with the source and is playable.

 To run the game, run the ZConsole.dart app (it works in the Dart Editor console too).

-Not all opcodes are implemented yet.
-There may be a Grue or two around the corners...
+All the V3 opcodes should be implemented (except load and restore... soon).

 	Copyright (c) 1988 Infocom, Inc. All rights reserved.
 	ZORK is a registered trademark of Infocom, Inc.